tab1-web/faq/docs/eternal/classes.md

 <div class="class-card" markdown>

 ### Artisan
-  Focuses on creating gear, items, and consumables for other players.
+  Focuses on creating gear, items, and consumables for other players and himself.
 Spoiler more preferable for newer players.
     - **Leveling:** Slow
-    - **Strengths:** <span class="strengths">Crafting, Clan Utility, Economy playstyle</span>
+    - **Strengths:** <span class="strengths">Crafting, Economy playstyle</span>

 </div>